Frequently Asked Questions

 Why do replay videos expire?

-There are a number of practical reasons including protecting students' privacy, dissuading prospects from taking real live lessons, and controlling leakage since the longer videos are out there, the more often they get passed around and reposted.
-Philosophically, the most important is because I strongly believe in teaching real people in real time.
+Replays are offered as perk/convenience and not intended to substitute for live lessons.
+Additionally, there are a number of practical reasons why they expire several months after the lessons including protecting students' privacy, dissuading prospects from taking real live lessons, and controlling leakage since the longer videos are out there, the more often they get passed around and reposted.
+Philosophically, the most important reason is because I strongly believe that real learning happens by teaching real people in real time.

 2. How to access lessons